STIInnsbruck/CampaNeoUI/README.md

 sudo ./start.sh
 ```
 This will start 3 different docker containers corresponding to cayley, mongodb and mongo-express.
-The script will pring the IPs and Ports where the different services are running by default.
+The script will print the IPs and Ports where the different services are running by default.
 You
 can open them with your browser in the following addresses:
 - cayley: [0.0.0.0:64210](http://0.0.0.0:64210)
 - mongo-express: [0.0.0.0:8081](http://0.0.0.0:8081)